beingourav-data/zepto-sql-analysis/README.md

 5. Business Analysis

-SQL queries were written to answer questions like:-
+I written SQL queries to answer questions like:-

 - Which products give the highest discounts